erivlis/graphinate/docs/intro.md

 ### A Graph as a Data Structure

-A Graph is a very useful data structure.
+A Graph is a quite useful data structure.
 It is perhaps the simplest data structure, that is a bit more than just a simple collection of "things".
 As such, it can be used to model all data sources that have structure.

 ### Define a Graph